raspberrypilearning/flower-generator/en/step_4.md

 	![screenshot](images/flower-two-code.png)

-+ Test your code to see two flowers:
++ Test your code to check whether you now see two flowers.

 	![screenshot](images/flower-two.png)